yoanmalie/d8-theming-guide/libraries/README.md

 ## Attach libraries directly from a template file

 As mentioned, the libraries inside the `*.info.yml` file are include globally, on every page.
-To conditionally add a library, you had to use a `preprocess` function (`#attached`); just like in Drupal 7.
-In order to improve the theming experience, a simple Twig function has been added to easify this. ``{{ attach_library('theme/library') }}`` makes it possible to add libraries directy from template files.
+To conditionally add a library, a `preprocess` function (`#attached`), just like in Drupal 7, had to be used.
+In order to improve the front-end developer experience, a simple Twig function has been added to easify this. ``{{ attach_library('theme/library') }}`` makes it possible to add libraries directy from template files.
+A huge win.

 > The only template files that doesn't support this is **html.html.twig**.
 More information can be found [here](https://www.drupal.org/node/2398331#comment-9745117).

 ## Core libraries

-Drupal 8 doesn't load any additional scripts by default.
-This also means that a library like [jQuery is not included](https://www.drupal.org/node/1541860) on every page any more.
-This is mostly due to performance reasons.
-You have to declare jQuery (or any other core library) as a dependency in order to use it.

 A quick overview of the of some of the core libraries.